atomicwhale/obol-guides/charon_local-native.md

 ```
 Save and exit.

 4. Disable mev-boost
 *Charon does not talk to mev-boost, only CC needs to talk to it when proposaing blocks.
 You should configure your mev-boost when you set up your CC, check relevant guides you followed when you setting up your EC and CC.*
 You can use the same method to disable mev-boost container (by uncommenting the relevant lines in the `mev-boost` section).
-Thei section should look liek this:
+The section should now look like this:
 ```
   mev-boost:
     # Disable mev-boost